-1.6.4 Estimation of the unrestricted risk
+Estimation of the unrestricted risk

-Once the above assessments are completed, the unrestricted risk can be determined for each pest or groups of pests.
+Once the assessment of the probability of entry, establishment and spread and for potential consequences are completed, the unrestricted risk can be determined for each pest or groups of pests.
 This is determined by using a risk estimation matrix (Table 5) to combine the estimates of the probability of entry, establishment and spread and the overall consequences of pest establishment and spread.
 Therefore, risk is the product of likelihood and consequence.

-When interpreting the risk estimation matrix, note the descriptors for each axis are similar (e.g. low, moderate, high) but the vertical axis refers to likelihood and the horizontal axis refers to consequences.
-Accordingly, a 'low' likelihood combined with 'high' consequences, is not the same as a 'high' likelihood combined with 'low' consequences - the matrix is not symmetrical.
+When interpreting the risk estimation matrix, note the descriptors for each axis are similar (for example, low, moderate, high) but the vertical axis refers to likelihood and the horizontal axis refers to consequences.
+Accordingly, a 'low' likelihood combined with 'high' consequences, is not the same as a 'high' likelihood combined with 'low' consequences-the matrix is not symmetrical.
 For example, the former combination would give an unrestricted risk rating of 'moderate', whereas, the latter would be rated as a 'low' unrestricted risk.

-High Negligible Low risk Moderate risk High risk Extreme risk risk Likelihood of pest entry, establishment and spread Negligible Moderate risk High risk Moderate Low risk Extreme risk Low risk Low Negligible Negligible Moderate risk High risk risk risk Very low Negligible Negligible Negligible Low risk Moderate risk risk risk Extremely Negligible Negligible Negligible Negligible Low risk risk risk risk Negligible Negligible Negligible Negligible Negligible Negligible risk Negligible Very low Low Moderate High Extreme Consequences of pest entry, establishment and spread
+Likelihood of pest entry, Consequences of pest entry, establishment and spread establishment and spread Negligible Very low Low Moderate High Extreme High Negligible risk Very low risk Low risk Moderate risk High risk Extreme risk Moderate Negligible risk Very low risk Low risk Moderate risk High risk Extreme risk Low Negligible risk Negligible risk Very low risk Low risk Moderate risk High risk Very low Negligible risk Negligible risk Negligible risk Very low risk Low risk Moderate risk Extremely low Negligible risk Negligible risk Negligible risk Negligible risk Very low risk Low risk Negligible Negligible risk Negligible risk Negligible risk Negligible risk Negligible risk Very low risk

-Table 5 - Risk estimation matrix
+Table 5 Risk estimation matrix

-1.6.5 Australia's appropriate level of protection (ALOP)
+Australia's appropriate level of protection (ALOP)